 How does it provide anonymity?

-But now you may think that if someone is listening in at Node 2 the will know the address of the input and exit and can trace the client and the destination server.
-But its not that simple, each of these nodes have hundreds of concurrent connections going on and to know that which one leads to the right source and destination is not that easy.
-In our circuit, the Node 2 is a middle node but it can be a part of another circuit on a different connection where it acts as the input node receiving requests or an exit node serving up webpages from various servers.
+But now you may think that if someone is listening in at Node 2 they will know the address of the input and exit and can trace the client and the destination server.
+But it’s not that simple, each of these nodes has hundreds of concurrent connections going on, and to know which one leads to the right source and destination is not that easy.
+In our circuit, Node 2 is a middle node but it can be a part of another circuit on a different connection where it acts as the input node receiving requests or an exit node serving up webpages from various servers.